aspose-html/Aspose.HTML-Documentation/content/net/working-with-documents/saving-a-document/_index.md

 {{< /highlight >}}

 ### **HTML to MHTML**
-In some cases, you need to save your web page as a single file.
-[MHTML](https://en.wikipedia.org/wiki/MHTML) document could be handy and helpful for this purpose since it is a web-page archive and it is store everything inside itself.
+In some cases, you need to save your web page as a single file.  {{%MHTML%}} document could be handy and helpful for this purpose since it is a web-page archive and it is store everything inside itself.
 The **HTMLSaveFormat** Enumeration specifies the format in which document is saved, it can be HTML, MHTML and MD formats.
 The example below shows how to use the **Save(`path`,`saveFormat`)** method for HTML to MYTML saving.

 {{< highlight java >}}